For today’s post we are thrilled to open our blog space to NARA’s Wikipedian-in-Residence, Dominic McDevitt-Parks.

 Writing about transcription can be a bit dry, so I want to tell the story from the perspective of one of Wiksource’s newest documents.
 In 1829, the Cherokee Nation was at a crossroads.
 Settlers from Georgia had been steadily encroaching on their lands for years, despite past cessions, and the state government was becoming more strident in its demands for their removal from their traditional lands.
 The Cherokee, as a people and as a political society, were also in the midst of a great transformation.
 In under 10 years, the Cherokee Nation had produced its first written laws, a Supreme Court, a new capital, a printing office and newspaper, and, in 1827, a constitution establishing themselves as a republic and asserting their claim to the land.
 Despite their progress, the pressure did not abate.
 In 1828, gold was discovered on Cherokee land, and the Georgia Legislature passed a law that banned Cherokee self-government and extended state jurisdiction over all Cherokee citizens.

-And so, in December 1829, the same month President Andrew Jackson proposed the Indian Removal Act to Congress, the leaders of the wrote this memorial letter to Congress.
+And so, in December 1829, the same month President Andrew Jackson proposed the Indian Removal Act to Congress, leaders wrote this memorial letter to Congress (Memorial of the Cherokees, NAID 306680).
 It is a vigorous defense of Cherokee independence and sovereignty over their land.
 “Permit us to ask,” they write, “what better right can a people have to a country, than the right of inheritance and immemorial peaceable possession?”
 While there is a clear native authorial voice, it may have some elements that would surprise most readers, as the writers appeal not just to the humanity of their adversaries, but the concepts of rights, property, and other legal principles.
 It also puts the situation for the Cherokees in stark terms: “Their existence and future happiness are at stake—divest them of their liberty and country, and you sink them in degredation,[sic] and put a check, if not a final stop, to their present progress in the arts of civilized life, and in the knowledge of the Christian religion.”

 Congress passed the Indian Removal Act a few months later in 1830, and the Cherokee Nation took to the courts to plead their case.
 By the end of the decade, however, the disastrous Cherokee removal, part of the wider Trail of Tears, was complete.